Second Passport

 If they renounced before the next generation’s birth, the chain has been broken and you will likely not qualify.
 However, there are sometimes special cases, so it’s worth a look.

-Hiring a lawyer is not required but can simplify the process and help with challenges.
+Hiring an associate is not required but can simplify the process and help with challenges.
 There are also specialty services like ours with years of experience helping clients get a second citizenship.
-You can book in a free, no-obligation consultation with one of our Associates to learn more.
+You can book a consultation with one of our Associates to learn more.

 What are the main benefits of obtaining Italian citizenship?